Solorina bispora: Habitat and distribution

 Solorina bispora grows predominantly in calcareous environments, particularly in rock crevices and on humus-rich soils.
 The species has been documented across several European countries, including France, Iceland, Norway, Spain, Sweden, Austria, and Switzerland.
 It occurs across a wide elevational range, typically from 750 to 2,700 metres above sea level.
 In North America, S. bispora has been recorded from Alaska, the Arctic, the Pacific Northwest, and the Rocky Mountains.
 It is uncommon in Ontario.
 Its circumpolar distribution includes South Greenland and Svalbard.

 The lichen can be found in various montane and subalpine habitats.
 In Spain, it has been recorded growing in rock crevices within Pinus nigra and Fagus sylvatica forests.
 In Sweden, it has been documented in mountain meadows and rock crevices.
 Specimens have also been collected from calcareous grasslands and on soil among mosses.
+In Nepal, Solorina bispora has been reported from 3,600 to 4,200 m elevation in a compilation of published records.

 At lower elevations, it tends to occur in sheltered, north-facing rock crevices within forested areas, while at higher elevations it can be found in more exposed alpine environments.